-In Phase One, Kay Pilsbury Thomas was instructed to upgrade the Guest Rooms in the Georgian front range and also the Conductor’s Room in the Edwardian range, to include En-suite bathrooms to each room.
+In phase one, we upgraded the guest rooms in the Georgian front range and also the Conductors room in Edwardian range to include En-suite Bathrooms to each room.

-In Phase Two, we extended the Edwardian wing with a new Garden Room, where guests could peacefully sit and enjoy the beautiful views of the garden and castle grounds.
-The aim of the design was to use warm and welcoming natural materials that also harmonised with the garden and historic building.
-The Garden Room structure is oak framed with oak joinery, and the roof has a living green flowering surface.
-We also added an accessible WC and a high quality Accessible Bedroom and Shower Room to ensure the building is capable of welcoming all.
+In Phase two, we extended the Edwardian wing with a new Garden Room where guests could peacefully sit and enjoy the beautiful views of the garden and castle grounds.
+The aim of the design was to use warm and welcoming, natural materials that also harmonised with the garden and historic building.
+The Garden Room structure is oak framed with oak joinery and the roof has a living green flowering surface.
+We also added an accessible WC and a high quality Accessible Bedroom & Shower Room to ensure the building is capable of welcoming all.